Published on METEO 469: From Meteorology to Mitigation: Understanding Global Warming (https://www.e-education.psu.edu/meteo469)

 Robock primarily focuses on effects of the stratospheric sulphate aerosol solar modification scheme.
 The key pitfalls in the scheme are as follows.

-Stratospheric sulphate aerosol injection will not uniformly offset global warming, but will cool some regions while warming others.
+Stratospheric sulfate aerosol injection will not uniformly offset global warming, but will cool some regions while warming others.
 The same changes in atmospheric circulation responsible for this heterogeneous pattern of temperature change will lead to an overall drying of the continents.

 The following Robock's pitfalls apply more generally to other geoengineering schemes.

-As discussed previously in the case of sulphate aerosol geoengineering, any of the solar management schemes suffer the danger that if they are discontinued suddenly for any reason (war, economic crises, human error, sabotage by other nations who view geoengineering as unfavorable to their climate), the greenhouse warming that had been "covered up" by the geoengineering scheme, would emerge suddenly, giving rise to sudden warming, and sudden alterations in wind and precipitation patterns that would be hugely disruptive to civilization and natural ecosystems.
+As discussed previously in the case of sulfate aerosol geoengineering, any of the solar management schemes suffer the danger that if they are discontinued suddenly for any reason (war, economic crises, human error, sabotage by other nations who view geoengineering as unfavorable to their climate), the greenhouse warming that had been "covered up" by the geoengineering scheme, would emerge suddenly, giving rise to sudden warming, and sudden alterations in wind and precipitation patterns that would be hugely disruptive to civilization and natural ecosystems.

 To the extent that geoengineering is used as a crutch to allow continued carbon emissions that would otherwise lead to dangerous influence on the climate, we quickly become "addicted" to the fix of geoengineering.
 Because our commitment to sustained, long-term elevation of greenhouse gas concentrations becomes increasingly great, we cannot go back.
 A large fraction of the emitted CO2 will remain in the atmosphere for many centuries, and the only way to avoid realizing the warming impact of the higher CO2 levels is to faithfully continue with geoengineering for perpetuity.
 Indeed, as CO2 levels continue to rise further, the geoengineering "dose" must get stronger and stronger.